 Oh.
 Just his Hogwarts letter.
 His knees nearly gave away in relief.

-Getting a grip on himself he took it off the owl's leg, thinking that it was rather neat to have received it today.
+Getting a grip on himself he took it off of the owl's leg, thinking that it was rather neat to have received it today.
 He could do all of his school shopping, since he was in these parts already.
 He should probably hurry though.
 There was no telling how fast Dumbledore's men would be able to find him after all.

 But first things first.
-He stepped into a nearby alley and summoned all of his new elves to assign them to his properties in Britain.
+He stepped into a nearby alley and summoned all of his new house-elves to assign them to his properties in Britain.
 The house in Godric's Hollow was a national museum now, though the Ministry had never compensated him for it.
 Something he had given Grimaxe instructions to correct immediately.
 He had plenty of others of course, albeit he shuddered to think what state they were in after so many years of neglect.
 As far as he knew, his grandparents had owned only a pair of house-elves that had died protecting their masters during an attack on Potter manor.
 His grandparents had survived, but had not lived long enough afterwards to acquire new ones.
 The rest of the Potter properties had been standing empty for decades even before that.
 His elves should be very, very happy for many years to come.

 It was still rather early and most shopkeepers were just beginning to open their shutters and lay out their wares in the windows.
 He was also rather hungry after the long, productive night, thus had decided to make himself comfortable in the quaint café across the street with tea and sandwiches.
 He would have preferred a good English fry-up, but to go to the Leaky Cauldron meant asking to be found.